csbnikhil/math-cheatsheets/six.md

 Your notebook has $100$ pages, but the textbook has $573$.
 When we consider the difference: $573 - 100 = 473$, we say that your notebook has $473$ *less* pages than your textbook, or your textbook has $473$ *more* pages than your botebook.

+Another example:

+Let's say two of your friends are 47 kg and 48 kg.
+In order to compare, you find the difference by *subtracting*